stan-dev/design-docs/designs/0005-static-matrices.md

 # Motivation
 [motivation]: #motivation

 Currently, a differentiable matrix in Stan is represented as an Eigen matrix holding a pointer to an underlying array of autodiff objects, each of those holding a pointer to the underlying autodiff object implementation.
 These `N*M` autodiff elements are expensive but necessary so the elements of a matrix can be assigned to without copying the entire matrix.
 However, in instances where the matrix is treated as a whole object such that underlying subsets of the matrix are never assigned to, we can store one autodiff object representing the entire matrix.
-Furthermore, because of the non-assignment condition the underlying matrix

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation